cetmix/calculation-engine/base_calculation/README.rst

 Go to "Settings/Technical/Calculations/Calculation" and create a new
 Calculation:

-Name.
+``Name``.
 Readable name of the Calculation.

-Reference.
+``Reference``.
 This is a unique reference of the Calculation that will be used in expressions.
 Must contain CAPITAL_LETTERS_NUMBERS_EG_1_AND_UNDERSCORES_ONLY

-Model.
+``Model``.
 Base model used by the Calculation.
 Same as "model" keyword in server actions.

-Variables.
+``Variables``.
 List of pre-defined variables that will be populated to the Calculation Blocks.
 Python expressions can be used same as in server actions.
 Example (model = res.partner)

-CITY_NAME = record.city SALE_TOTAL = sum(order.amount_total for order in
+CITY_NAME = record.city_id.name SALE_TOTAL =
-record.sale_order_ids) DISCOUNT_PERCENT = 10 Blocks.
-List of calculation
+record.sale_order_ids.amount_total DISCOUNT_PERCENT = 10

-blocks and conditions to be met to trigger them.
+``Blocks``.
+List of calculation blocks and conditions to be met to trigger them.
 Example (order, block, condition) 10, "Apply Discount", SALE_TOTAL > 10000 and CITY_NAME.upper() == "NEW YORK"

-To configure a Calculation Block:
+To configure a Calculation Block

-Go to "Settings/Technical/Calculations/Calculation" and create a new
+Go to "Settings/Technical/Calculations/Calculation Blocks" and create a new Calculation Block:
-Calculation:

-Name.
-Readable name of the Calculation.
+``Name``.
+Readable name of the Calculation Block.

-Reference.
+``Reference``.
 This is a unique reference of the Calculation that will be used in expressions.
 Must contain CAPITAL_LETTERS_NUMBERS_EG_1_AND_UNDERSCORES_ONLY

-Expression.
+``Expression``.
 Python expression.
 Must assign a value to the built-in RESULT variable.
 Example:

 discount_multiplier = (100-DISCOUNT_PERCENT)/100 RESULT["final_price"] =